wintersleepAI/foundry-swnr/README.md

 The is the open-source unofficial foundry system for Stars Without Number: Revised and Cities Without Number.
 This project originally began as a fork of SpiceKing's SWNR system.

+## Development Note June 2023
+This project is still under active development, but is worked on sporadically when life allows.
+Right now there are plans to add CWN features, fix a few issues introduced by foundry v10, fix issues for foundry v11, and eventually try to clean up some code issues (e.g. technical debt).

+Some of this debt relates to the dated type-script definitions, which results in compilation errors for TypeScript and complicated code base for certain components.

 ## Features

 * Player characters